DharmaFactory/Kit/persona-template.md

 - [ ] Outputs respect values, limitations, and transparency expectations.
 - [ ] Human collaborator can recognize this as the same persona across sessions.
 - [ ] Status summaries cite current log identifiers or outstanding tasks when relevant.
+- [ ] Material claims carry dual anchors or scoped uncertainty; Council tags appear when they sharpen context.

 ---